-#1 Make videos immediately apparent on your tour or activity website
+#1: Make videos immediately apparent on your tour or activity website.

 People spend an average of 15 seconds on any given website(opens in a new tab).

-I know, I know — this statistic has been thrown around quite a lot; heck, I”ve used it on other posts.
-But there is a reason for that, it is SO powerful and should really shape your website design and build(opens in a new tab).
+I know, I know — this statistic has been thrown around quite a lot.
+Heck, I’ve used it on other posts.
+But there is a reason for that: it is SO powerful and should really shape your website design and build(opens in a new tab).

 So this statistic, combined with the incredible persuasiveness of videos, means that you really should make your video immediately apparent on your website.
-And by immediately apparent, you need to put it ‘above-the-fold’ on your website’s homepage.
-(Above-the-fold just means what the viewer sees prior to having to scroll down on the page.)
+And by immediately apparent, you need to put it ‘above the fold’ on your website’s homepage. (‘Above the fold’ just means what the viewer sees prior to having to scroll down on the page.)

-Good news though — due to the extreme popularity of videos nowadays, there are a lot of options that will help you make great videos without breaking the bank.
+Good news, though — due to the extreme popularity of videos nowadays, there are a lot of options that will help you make great videos without breaking the bank.

-Tools like dubdub will help you make pretty swanky videos on your smartphone.
+There are many tools that will help you make pretty swanky videos on your smartphone.
 Alternatively, go to your local college or put up an ad on Craigslist.
 There are a lot of up-and-coming videographers out there who are willing to give deep discounts for a chance to build up their portfolio.

-#2 Make use of video testimonials
+#2: Make use of video testimonials.

 Long gone are the days of those cookie-cutter testimonials.
 You know the ones I’m talking about.
 Those testimonials with a generic one-liner, supposedly written by someone who may or may not really exist.

 Instead, the savvy tour operator is turning to platforms such as TripAdvisor to up the ante of social proof and credibility on their website.
-(In case you weren’t aware, TripAdvisor offers a free widget that you can put on your website – allowing you to show off all of of your hard earned reviews.)
+(In case you weren’t aware, TripAdvisor offers a free widget that you can put on your website, allowing you to show off all of of your hard-earned reviews.)

-So get that, and better yet – start collecting some video testimonials(opens in a new tab).
+So get that, and better yet, start collecting some video testimonials(opens in a new tab).
 And in this case, the more ‘real’ the video looks, the better.
-Bust out your smart phone in the middle of a tour and start getting some off-the-cuff testimonials.
+Bust out your smart phone in the middle of a tour, and start getting some off-the-cuff testimonials.
 Capture the smiles, the laughs — the realness of your tours.

-Once you’ve captured them, put them on your About Page and any relevant tour pages.
+Once you’ve captured them, put them on your ‘About’ page and any relevant tour pages.
 Then let them do their magic.

-#3 Use videos to advertise your tours on Facebook
+#3: Use videos to advertise your tours on Facebook.

-When people are aimlessly scrolling through their Facebook feed, it’s going to take a lot to distract them from engagement announcements, baby photos and hilarious memes.
+When people are aimlessly scrolling through their Facebook feed, it’s going to take a lot to distract them from engagement announcements, baby photos, and hilarious memes.

 But guess what?
 Facebook video ads automatically start playing (without audio) when the user scrolls upon the video ad in their stream.
-That means, by nature, a video ad is a pattern-breaker and will more than likely get the user’s attention.
+That means, by nature, a video ad is a pattern breaker and will more than likely get the user’s attention.

 His advice?
 Don’t make your videos too salesy.
 Instead, produce some cool video content — show people having a fun time.
 That’s what they did.
 The result?
 A great boost in brand awareness and in recognition.

-At the time of writing this article, one of their videos has racked up over 13K likes, 4.5K shares and 762K views….
+At the time of writing this article, one of their videos has racked up over 13K likes, 4.5K shares, and 762K views.

 Check it out:

-Take-away: Incorporate videos into your marketing efforts
+The Takeaway: Incorporate videos into your marketing efforts.

-Give it a try and let us know how it goes!
+Give it a try, and let us know how it goes!

 Find this article useful?
-Enter your details below to receive your FREE copy of 95 Epic Places To List Your Tours and receive regular updates from TourismTiger and leading industry experts.
+Enter your details below to receive your FREE copy of 95 Epic Places To List Your Tours and receive regular updates from Tourism Tiger and leading industry experts.

-By submitting this form you agree to TourismTiger contacting you via email …
+By submitting this form you agree to Tourism Tiger contacting you via email.